Identifying distressing or offensive content

 Things to think about

-Your live experience
+Your lived experience

 What's happening at home